An origin story in the Comstock Chronicles

 “Why’re you back so early, Ariel?” the boy rasped.
 He peered up at them with bleary eyes.
 “I just got to sleep again.”

 “Because I got a live one who stinks.
 Out of the way, Brewster.”

 The little boy squinted up at Azroth with curious eyes.
-Ariel pushed past the boy and led Azroth down a narrow hall.
+Ariel pushed through the door and led Azroth down a narrow hall.

 “There’s a pump with fresh water, soap, and several sets of clothes on a shelf.
 Clean up.
 We have work to do today.”

 “What kind of work?
 And who says I’m joining you all?”
 Azroth protested.

 “If you had anywhere else to go, you wouldn’t have gone with Gabe,” Ariel pointed out.